Friday, June 26, 2020

 Brace yourself for an epic adventure!

 I've just downloaded an iPhone app that claims to scan photos/boxes and will fix the alignment angles and other funky stuff.
 Why am I telling you this?
-Well, everything you see within the Box Art section was taken using my phone's camera which means trying my best to get the angles just right!
+Well, everything you see within our Box Art section was taken using my phone's camera which means trying my best to get the angles just right!
 In fact, that's almost impossible with these shaky hands of mine, so I would often take 500 snaps just to get that one decent photo...

 Well, no more because I have finally caught up with the rest of the world and started to use Google's Photoscan.
 This appears to do everything I need and very quickly too, so I thought I'd begin with Shadowlands which I purchased a couple of years ago (btw, you really should click that link and read all about the game).
 In fact, this RPG is astounding and one of the best games I have ever featured.
 Certainly one of my favourite games so I am delighted to own it.